 Even with the large amount of historic resource survey that has been previously conducted in Kingston, there are many areas and facets of the town's history about which relatively little is known.
 The 1983 Historic Resource survey that was conducted by the Rockingham Planning Commission is an extremely useful document that is in need of an update.
-This reconnaissance level survey was done as a first step in the identification of areas and properties worthy of future study and did not include research into the histories of individual properties nor did it provide any preliminary evaluation of the properties that were surveyed that can guide local preservation advocates in future work.
-Modern survey standards require a greater depth of information and analysis than that which was gathered and the survey itself is now over thirty years old.
-Likewise, the fifty-year threshold for inclusion in a survey is a moving target and has moved from 1933 to 1968, allowing for the potential inclusion of many additional structures in modern survey.
+This reconnaissance level survey was done as a first step in the identification of areas and properties worthy of future study but did not include research into the histories of individual properties.
+It also lacked preliminary evaluations of the properties that were surveyed, which could guide local preservation advocates in future work.
+Modern survey standards require a greater depth of information and analysis than that which was gathered, and the survey itself is now over thirty years old.
+Likewise, the fifty-year threshold for inclusion in a survey is a moving target and has moved from 1933 to 1968 (as of 2018), allowing for the potential inclusion of many additional structures in any current survey.
 Many of post-war developments along transportation routes in Kingston and adjacent to the lakes fall into this category.

-The Town-wide area form that was conducted by the Preservation Company in 2003 added another level of research and analysis to the previously documented structures into the context of local political, economic, and social history.
+The Town-wide area form that was conducted by the Preservation Company in 2003 expanded on earlier research, adding further analysis of the previously documented structures and additional local political, economic, and social historical context.
 This form narrated the history of the Town of Kingston up to the 1950s, dividing it into themes of historic development.
 The 2003 Town-wide form also began to analyze some additional potential historic districts, but did not make many suggestions for future research.